JojSh/CV/README.md

 * People

   I believe that colleagues and peers gain the most from one another when feedback is encouraged and fostered, and where individuals feel comfortable questioning things they do not understand or agree with.
-I feel it is an obligation to let a colleague know if their code is not clear and likewise to welcome such feedback as an opportunity to improve.
+I feel it is an obligation to let a colleague know if their code has room for improvement and likewise to welcome such feedback as an opportunity to improve.

 #### Outside the box thinking

   - Having the confidence to take a step back from a problem and the willingness to try a completely different approach is a crucial skill for a developer.
-Some of my proudest moments to date have been finding a way round, instead of through, a particularly labyrinthine problem.
+Some of my proudest moments to date have been finding a way round, instead of through, a particular problem.

   - Working as a copywriter in advertising, I collaborated to create far ranging ideas for advertorial campaigns.
 This bolstered my ability for creative, outside-the-box thinking that I've been able to apply on several occasions throughout group projects at Makers academy.